DansPlaying/OpenMarket/src/pages/terms.md

 ## 7. Use of Products

-- Products supplied by **Open Market Investment Ink** are intended for professional use only.
+- Products supplied by **OPEN MARKET inversiones inc** are intended for professional use only.
 - Customers are responsible for ensuring compliance with all applicable laws and regulations regarding the use and distribution of our products.